james-crescenzi/code_samples/README.md

-This is a selection of code that I've worked on for class or research projects.
-Some of the cooler code I've written is sadly closed source.
+This is a selection of open source code that I've worked on for class or research projects.